 The main factor is often if you have applied for a further substantive visa before your current visa has expired in that case it shows that you were attempting to find a way to stay further lawfully.

-In some of these circumstances all the depending on the visa and the time the bridging visa will be applied automatically.
+In some of these circumstances depending on the visa and the time the bridging visa will be applied automatically.

 Book a consultation to discuss your options here.

-Overstayed in Australia and getting Married in Australia, Is it possible?
+Overstayed in Australia and got Married in Australia, Is it possible?

 This regulation can be waived if you have compelling circumstances you can show.
 If you are able to apply for a Partner visa on the basis of marriage you will need to meet these specific requirements as well: